How-To Guides | 11 views |

 Answer from Construction Brain

-In Ottawa, warranty claims against contractors depend on whether you have a written contract with warranty terms, what type of work was done, and how long ago it was completed.
+In Ottawa, warranty claims against contractors depend on whether you have a written contract with warranty terms, but Ontario's Consumer Protection Act provides some baseline protection even without explicit warranties.

 Check Your Contract First

 Start by reviewing your written contract for specific warranty clauses.
-Most reputable Ottawa contractors provide:
+Most reputable Ottawa contractors include:

 Document Everything